ycwang15/Snowflake-Project/README.md

 ---

-📌 1️⃣ Clone the GitHub Repository
+📌 1️⃣ Clone the GitHub Repository.
+Run the following command in your terminal (PowerShell / Command Line / Terminal):
-Run the following command in your terminal (PowerShell / Command Line / Terminal) **git clone https://github.com/ycwang15/Snowflake-Project.git**
+**git clone https://github.com/ycwang15/Snowflake-Project.git**

 📌 2️⃣ Navigate to the Project Directory